 One of my other main duties as a manager is to hire people.
 As hiring manager, I filter resumes to find the people that my company may be interested in hiring, after which I make a recommendation to my boss, who makes the final decisions.
 During interviews, I look for characteristics like knowledge, experience, and collaboration skills.
 Being able to work in a team is vital to the success of a BME.
 In an interview, I like to see that people understand what is listed on their resumes, and that they can further explain or answer questions about each part of their resume.
 I also look for people who are competent in the areas they have worked in.

-If you want to advance in industry, you have to have great interview skills.
 You also need to demonstrate that you, as an individual, will contribute to a team and are needed for the projects you will be working on.
 You need to perform well, know your field well, and work hard so that you will be able to excel at your position.
 Then, when it comes time to take on greater responsibilities, you will be more than ready, will do well, and will be the person picked for the job.

 Biomedical engineering is a broad field and can be approached from many different disciplines, whether it is chemical, electrical, or mechanical engineering.
 As an undergrad, the most important thing you can do is work hard, even as a freshman.
 Try to find areas within your field that you find interesting.
 This will make the “working hard” part of school a lot easier!
 Sometimes the toughest thing is to find the area that you find the most rewarding.
 Then you need to keep up that drive and keep working hard and setting goals and achieving those goals.